mayerrobert/jmurmel/murmel-langref.md

 ### (provide module-name)

-Set a file's modulename so that "require" won't load it twice.
+Set a file's modulename so that `require` won't load it twice.